quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Immediate Close

-An endpoint sends a closing frame, (CONNECTION_CLOSE or APPLICATION_CLOSE) to terminate the connection immediately.
+An endpoint sends a closing frame (CONNECTION_CLOSE or APPLICATION_CLOSE) to terminate the connection immediately.
 Any closing frame causes all streams to immediately become closed; open streams can be assumed to be implicitly reset.